A journey through Athens, Haifa, Ashdod, Limassol, Rhodes, Mykonos, Naples and Rome.

 Many may view Athens as just a gateway to the gorgeous islands of Greece but this is far from the truth.
-For starters, the city is a Greek culinary hub with dozens of cafes and restaurants located in the beautiful Plaka district joined together with gorgeous views of history all along the slopes of the Acropolis.
-It is the ideal setting to enjoy traditional small plates of mezes and sip ouzo or dry Greek white wine.
-But aside from the delicious food, Athens is also home to some of the most amazing views, street art and charming streets.
+For starters, the city is a Greek culinary hub with dozens of cafes and restaurants located in the beautiful Plaka district, joined together with gorgeous views of history all along the slopes of the Acropolis.
+It’s the ideal setting to enjoy traditional small plates of mezes and sip ouzo or dry Greek white wine.
+But aside from the delicious food, Athens is also home to some of the most amazing views, street art and charming streets!

 Must visits: The Acropolis, Monastiraki Flea Market, Mount Lycabettus, Plaka district

 Food/Drinks: Psaras Fish Tavern in the Plaka, Grande Bretagne Roof Garden

 Made famous by the beautiful Jackie O in the 1960s, the island of Mykonos is the smallest of the Greek Islands.
 It is picture perfect in every way with its centuries old windmills perched on the seaside and a maze of narrow and charming streets of whitewashed houses and pastel colored doors.